thednaz/thednaz.github.io/_posts/2020-12-20-Basics-of-asyncs-part-1.md

 # Basics of Asyncs - Part 1 - Cancellation

 ## Motivation
 On my team, we've been running into a few microservices stalling and other production issues, due to some nuanced assumptions around Async and cancellations.
-Revisiting fundamentals is important, and I thought it'd be a useful experience to go over them, perhaps from a different angle.
+Knowing the fundamentals is important, and I thought it'd be a useful experience to review them, perhaps from a different angle.

 ## CancellationTokens
 One of the more "invisible" aspects of Async workflows in F# are [CancellationTokens](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=net-5.0).
-They are constructs that are automatically passed through Async workflows to enable cooperative cancellation.
+They are constructs that are implicitly passed through Async workflows to enable cooperative cancellation.

 Let's break that down.
-They're _automatically passed through_ in the sense that a parent Async's token is also given to child workflows it awaits (note: this can be circumvented, as will be explained below).
+They're _implicitly passed through_ in the sense that a parent Async's token is also given to child workflows it awaits.
+By awaits, I mean a child workflow that is handed over control to when the parent workflow awaits it by calling `let!` or `do!` (note: this can be circumvented, as will be explained below).
 By _cooperative_, we mean that a "well-behaved" Async workflow is supposed to inspect the token to see if cancellation's been requested.
 It behaves like a good citizen by cancelling the current workflow as quickly as possible, but there are no guarantees it will do so.

 <!--more-->